-Florida Gov. Ron DeSantis (R) has officially announced that he’s running for the 2024 Republican presidential nomination.
+Florida Gov. Ron DeSantis (R) dropped out of the running for the 2024 Republican presidential nomination on January 21, 2024.

 The candidate’s marijuana policy record is fairly mixed.
 While he opposes cannabis legalization, he supported several pieces of reform legislation during his time in Congress and has taken steps to build on Florida’s medical marijuana program as governor.